Frostbite (Activision, 1983)

 Galaxian (Atari, 1983)

 Few games put me in a “zone” as much as Galaxian does.
 The patterns of the various aliens are actually pretty predictable, but in higher levels when they start criss-crossing in front of you at breakneck speeds all bets are off.
 If you were born on a different planet and are not familiar with the basic gameplay of Galaxian, let’s start by saying that the original 1979 coin-op of the game was the next step up from Space Invaders in terms of the progression of left-to-right space shooters.
 Like Space Invaders, the aliens are in a formation at the top of the screen.
-Unlike the older game, they also descend on you, forcing you to either evade them and the bombs they drop or shoot them in mid-air (shooting the aliens in mid-air gives double the points versus shooting them stationary).
+Unlike the older game, they also descend on you individually and in groups, forcing you to either evade them and the bombs they drop or shoot them in mid-air (shooting the aliens in mid-air gives double the points versus shooting them stationary).
 Galaxian for the Atari 2600 is a technical marvel (let’s just say there’s a reason why it took so long to appear on the system) and is overall a fine port of the arcade original.
 There are things that bug me, like the size of the cannon (too large) and the fact that the programmers decided to put an orange wall around the playfield.
 Minor quibbles, though, for a game that is just as much Galaxian as any other version of Galaxian (in the case of the Atari 5200 version, perhaps moreso considering that port feels like an entirely different game even without taking into account the awful controls).
 A-

 Gangster Alley (Spectravision, 1982)